pyodide/pyodide-blog/content/posts/fpcast.md

 to tell when a function pointer is being taken in Binaryen.
 However, in llvm bytecode there is a dedicated instruction for taking a function pointer and we can visit these instructions in an llvm pass.

+## Conclusion

+Function pointer casting is unusual in most code bases but unfortunately quite common in Python code.
+Because it is allowed in native code but disallowed in WebAssembly, we need to find some way to fix it.
+In general, a lot of the work of porting software deals with fixing small incompatibilities that break the code when used in a new environment.

+There are many different possible approaches to fixing function pointer casts.
+I would group them into three main categories: patch the packages (i.e., patch the functions we are calling), patch the Python interpreter (i.e., patch the call sites), or patch the compiler.
+In our case patching the call sites with Javascript trampolines was the best approach.
+Patching the compiler is the most general approach, but the existing solution that Emscripten offers has very serious drawbacks.
+In future work, we may implement a better solution using llvm passes.

+Pyodide runs into similar function signature problems at link time: for example have a hard time building scipy because it defines functions with a return value of `int` but then links them with other files that declare them as returning `void`.
+This forces us to write very complicated patches which are hard to migrate to new versions.
+Using llvm passes or other compiler solutions to solve some of these problems would allow us to reduce the number of patches which should make it easier to keep up with updates.